pauldin91/Icosphere/README.md

 Use `make all` and `./Source` to build and run the application respectively and `make clean` to clean the binaries.

+# Demo
+For a short demonstration take a look at geodesic.mkv video

 # Samples